A Transferable Model of Molecular Exchange-Repulsion Interaction from Anisotropic Valence Density Overlap: Discussion

-As to the computational expense and possible applications of the AVDO model, in principle, the AVDO model provides the exchange-repulsion PES at the cost of a single DFT calculation for the electron density for each monomer, though here a DFT calculation is done for every configuration because we use dimer basis sets (see the SM for results of similar accuracy using lighter, monomer basis sets).
-Recently, machine learning methods have been developed that can predict the electron density \cite{brockherde2017_ml,bogojeski2018_ml_dens, grisafi2018_transferable_ml_dens, fabrizio2019_dimer_ml_dens}, with state-of-the-art models achieving an integrated absolute error in the density of 0.002 per an electron on molecules from the QM9 dataset \cite{ramakrishnan2014qm9, jorgensen2022_grid_ml_dens} which were not present in the training dataset \cite{jorgensen2022_grid_ml_dens, 2022_miller_ml_dens_pnas,koker2024_ml_dens_charge3, 2024_jaakkola_neurips}.
+Regarding the computational cost, in principle, the AVDO model provides the exchange-repulsion PES at the cost of a single DFT calculation of the electron density for each monomer, though here a DFT calculation is done for every configuration because we use dimer basis sets (see the SI for results of similar accuracy using smaller monomer basis sets).
+Recently, machine learning methods have been developed that can predict the electron density \cite{brockherde2017_ml,bogojeski2018_ml_dens, grisafi2018_transferable_ml_dens, fabrizio2019_dimer_ml_dens, bogojeski2026densnet}, with state-of-the-art models achieving an integrated absolute error in the density of 0.002 per electron on molecules from the QM9 dataset \cite{ramakrishnan2014qm9, jorgensen2022_grid_ml_dens} which were not present in the training dataset \cite{jorgensen2022_grid_ml_dens, 2022_miller_ml_dens_pnas,koker2024_ml_dens_charge3, 2024_jaakkola_neurips}.
 In a future publication, we will show that the AVDO model can take advantage of these recent developments so that no DFT calculation is needed.
-An added benefit of using a machine-learned model is that it can represent the density using a density-fitting basis \cite{brockherde2017_ml, grisafi2018_transferable_ml_dens, bogojeski2021, 2022_miller_ml_dens_pnas, rackers2023_ml_dens_water, 2024_jaakkola_neurips} and this enables the efficient calculation of the density overlap.
-We estimate that with a density-fit basis, the AVDO model would be on par with the cost of machine-learned potentials (about 3 orders of magnitude slower than a Born-Mayer model).
+An added benefit of using a machine-learned model is that it can represent the density using a density-fitting basis \cite{brockherde2017_ml, grisafi2018_transferable_ml_dens, bogojeski2021, 2022_miller_ml_dens_pnas, rackers2023_ml_dens_water, 2024_jaakkola_neurips, bogojeski2026densnet, baerends1973DF, skylaris2000DF} and this enables the efficient calculation of the density overlap.
+We estimate that with a density-fit basis, the AVDO model would be on par with the cost of machine-learned potentials (about 3 orders of magnitude slower than a Born-Mayer model and models based on the overlap of Slater S-type functions \cite{van_vleet_2016_exch, schriber2021cliff}).
 Given this cost, we think that this model will be useful for molecular docking, geometry optimization, and the generation of datasets for machine-learning.
-As to whether this model can be fit on higher accuracy reference methods, we find that the parameter $K$ is relatively insensitive to changes in the density tail due to different levels of theory (see Fig. 3 in the SM).
-It is also known that MP2 exchange-repulsion energies are proportional to Hartree-Fock exchange-repulsion energies \cite{hodges_wheatley2000} and, additionally, it has been shown that CCSD densities can be predicted by machine-learned models \cite{rackers2023_ml_dens_water}.
-This indicates that the model has the potential to be used/fitted on higher accuracy ab-initio methods.